-Industry Standard STI SP001 specifies that ASTs with a capacity under 5,000 gallons that have spill control and continuous release detection methods do not require integrity testing and all ASTs at NIHAC fit these criteria.
+Industry Standard STI SP001 specifies that ASTs with a capacity less than or equal to 5,000 gallons that have spill control and continuous release detection methods do not require integrity testing and all ASTs at NIHAC fit these criteria.
 Therefore, NIHAC does not conduct integrity tests of its ASTs and emergency generators.